aalbrechtsen/popgen21/GWASexercises.md

 awk '{if ($10>0.13) print $0}' plink.genome | grep -v nan | less -S
 ```
 What assumption in association studies is violated when individuals are related?
+NB you can use arrows to navigate up and down in the file and close the file viewing by typing q.

 And last but not least: how would you recognize if the same person is included twice (this actually happens!)